-The City will support the provision of high speed, reliable and accessible telecommunications and data service throughout the City, including wired infrastructure within public rights-of-way or wireless infrastructure, such as cellular towers.
+The City will support the provision of high speed, reliable and accessible telecommunications and data service throughout the City where appropriate, including wired infrastructure within public rights-of-way or wireless infrastructure, such as cellular towers.
 Competing service providers will share resources and infrastructure in order to minimize use of public rights-of-way and reduce visual clutter from infrastructure, where possible.
 Design guidelines for wireless communications towers will be developed to minimize the visual impacts of such infrastructure.

 - 8.4.4.1.
 To encourage the development of comprehensive high-speed telecommunications and data networks throughout Vaughan to contribute to economic competitiveness and support widespread access to such services. - 8.4.4.2.
-That providers shall share telecommunications and data infrastructure, where possible, to minimize adverse impacts, including visual impacts, from wireless towers. - 8.4.4.3.
-To develop comprehensive site planning and design guidelines to provide direction for the development of wireless communications infrastructure, including: - a. locating telecommunications towers and infrastructure to the rear of lots and away from roads and prohibiting locating such towers in parks; - b. minimizing adverse impacts, including visual impacts, on surrounding uses; - c. supporting integration into existing or new buildings and structures; - d. engaging cellular service providers early in the development process to facilitate integration of telecommunications infrastructure into development; - e. ensuring infrastructure blends in with the existing built and natural landscape; and, - f. encouraging towers to be camouflaged where they are located in sensitive areas, including the Countryside, open space and residential areas.
+That providers shall be encouraged to share telecommunications and data infrastructure, where feasible, to minimize adverse impacts, including visual impacts, from wireless towers. - 8.4.4.3.
+To develop comprehensive site planning and design guidelines to provide direction for the development of wireless communications infrastructure, including: - a. locating telecommunications towers and infrastructure to the rear of lots and away from streets and prohibiting locating such towers in parks; - b. minimizing adverse impacts, including visual impacts, on surrounding uses; - c. supporting integration into existing or new buildings and structures; - d. engaging cellular service providers early in the development process to facilitate integration of wireless telecommunications infrastructure into development; - e. ensuring infrastructure blends in with the existing built and natural landscape; and - f. encouraging towers to be camouflaged where they are located in sensitive areas, including the Countryside, open space and residential areas. - 8.4.4.4.
+To consider potential impacts on existing utility infrastructure and opportunities for enhancement and/or replacement, as part of street construction, improvements and maintenance through discussions with utility providers.